 For purposes of reporting cash flows, CASA considers all highly liquid debt instruments purchased with a maturity of three months or less to be cash equivalents.
-There are no cash equivalents at June 30, 2019.
+There were no cash equivalents at June 30, 2021.
+Temporary cash investments held in the investment portfolio are excluded from cash and cash equivalents.